Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 54.5 points just twice this season.
+- Oklahoma State and its opponents have combined for 54.5 points only two times this season.

-- The combined points per game average of the two teams, 60.1, is 5.6 points more than Saturday's over/under.
+- The two teams combine to average 60.1 points per game, 5.6 more than the total in this contest.

-- The 47.4 combined points per game that these two squads have allowed this season are 7.1 fewer than the 54.5 total in this contest.
+- This contest's total is 7.1 points above the 47.4 these two squads combine to surrender per game this season.

-- The average total in Cowboys games this season is 51.9, 2.6 points fewer than Saturday's over/under of 54.5 .
+- Cowboys games have an average total of 51.9 points this season, 2.6 fewer than Saturday's over/under.

-- The 59.4 PPG average total in Horned Frogs games this season is 4.9 points more than this game's over/under.
+- In 2021, games involving the Horned Frogs have averaged a total of 59.4 points, 4.9 more than the set over/under in this contest.

 Oklahoma State Stats and Trends